 - 8 corn tortillas, warmed

 - 1/2 cup grated white cheddar (2 ounces)

 In a shallow dish or bowl, combine steak, soy sauce, and 1/4 cup lime juice.
 Refrigerate 1 hour, turning steak occasionally.
 Meanwhile, in a small saucepan, heat 2 teaspoons oil over medium.
 Add garlic and cook until fragrant, 30 seconds.
 Remove from heat.
 Stir in 1 tablespoon lime juice.
 Set garlic oil aside.

 Remove steak from marinade and blot dry with paper towels.
 Season with salt and pepper.
 In a cast-iron or heavy skillet, heat 1 teaspoon oil over medium-high.
 Cook steak until medium-rare, about 2 minutes per side.
 Transfer to a plate and loosely tent with foil.

-Add peppers, onion, and crushed garlic clove to pan; season with salt and pepper.
+Add peppers and onion; season with salt and pepper.
 Cook, stirring, until vegetables are crisp-tender, 4 to 6 minutes.
-Squeeze lime juice.
+Stir in reserved garlic oil.
 Thinly slice steak and serve with vegetables, tortillas, cheese, tomato, and cilantro.